 The Paris Agreement will enter into force today, 4 November 2016.
 The threshold needed was 55 Parties to the Convention accounting for at least 55% of global greenhouse gas emissions ratifying the Agreement.
 To date 97 Parties have ratified.
 This comes less than a year after the treaty was decided and just ahead of the 22nd session of the Conference of the Parties (COP-22) to the United Nations Framework Convention on Climate Change (UNFCCC), which is to be held in Marrakech, Morocco from 7-18 November, 2016.

 The Paris Agreement for the first time commits all Parties to take action on climate change (known as Nationally Determined Contributions or NDCs) and report on progress.
-IPIECA welcomes the Paris Agreement, and see it as a crucial step in global efforts to address climate change.
+IPIECA supports the Paris Agreement, and see it as a crucial step in global efforts to address climate change.
 Significant progress in technology, economics, and policy responses would be required to put the world on a low carbon energy and emissions pathway towards the stated aim of ‘well below 2°C’.

 IPIECA will continue to demonstrate our commitment to meeting the challenge by working with our members and stakeholders.
 We will be attending COP-22 and will be hosting a side-event on Monday 14 November, 2016 on the Elements and enablers of low-emissions pathways, during which we will share our views of the common elements of any transition, along with the critical enablers, and the role of oil and gas.